Custom MCP · Three-Pattern Architecture

 Generates a new project card and writes it into the site's index.html.
 Auto-numbers the project.
 Supports a "preview-only" mode (dry_run).

 Design rationale The pattern label matters more than the tool name.
 Claude picks better when it knows which of the three patterns it's reaching for.
-Naming the three — retrieval, critique, mutation — IS the structure.
-Every tool below those three is just a specific case.
+The three patterns — retrieval, critique, mutation — are the structure; each tool is one case of a pattern.

 02 — A real workflow captured 2026-05-10 · this page